charanpulivendula/F1_Tracker/README.md

 ## `npm install` or `npm install ModuleName`

-Installing all the dependencies at once or installing by module. can be viewed in Package.json
+Install all the dependencies at once or install them by module. can be viewed in Package.json

 ## `npm start`